WenjianBI/GRAB.github.io/docs/overview.md

 has_toc: false
 ---

-# Null model fitting using GRAB package
+# Overview of GRAB package

 GRAB package includes multiple approaches to analyze